 this article (and most) on primary playground, does contain affiliate links that we do earn a commission off of. clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.

-This week’s literacy snack idea is a new book for me this year.
+This week’s Literacy Snack Fox Read-Aloud is a new book for me this year.
 I couldn’t pass it up when I was ordering my books from Scholastic.
 We’re reading Little Fox’s Surprise by Trace Moroney.

 Little Red Fox is missing from the Annual Fall Fair and he leaves clues for Big Red Fox to find him.
 Friends like Little Squirrel, Little Bunny, etc help Big Red Fox look for Little Red Fox.
 There’s a glimpse of him in each picture; a bit of tail, a sock… fun for the students to try to *find* him in each scene.